Lesbinary/synccross/README.md

 ### How to order

-I'm using OSH Park for this example, as they support Kicad pcb files straight:
+I'm using OSH Park, as they support Kicad pcb files straight, but any other service compatible with these files should work.

+You can directly order it without uploading any model using this link: https://oshpark.com/shared_projects/tU7dDyJb

+Otherwise, if you want to upload the model manually, then:

 Go to OSH park website -> browse for files